ReiniervanLimpt/real-time-web-1920/README.md

 ```
 ```
 EVENT = 'game state'
-- Updates the webpage to no longer show the starting splash screen
+- Updates the webpage to no longer show the starting splash screen or show it when the game is no longer running

 EVENT = 'clear elements'
 - Updates all elements to show new data if a new game has started